lisosome/minION_side_analyses/README.md

 ## Resources

-Resources needed to run the minipipe;ine are hardcoded in the scripts and are stored in /fast/burlo/nardone.
+Resources needed to run the minipipeline are hardcoded in the scripts and are stored in /fast/burlo/nardone.

 **WARNING:** if permission problems arise, contact me at giuseppegiovanni.nardone@burlo.trieste.it or copy the resources to a local folder, and modify permissions using `chmod 777`.